SSL Certificates FAQ

 Extended Validated (EV): Proven to boost your customer confidence as this is maximum security and trust.
 Recommended for mid-sized to enterprise sites where visitor confidence is key.
 A must for trustworthy websites with eCommerce, online banking, and secure customer information.
 EV Certs are distinguished by the browser displaying the Green Address Bar along with the padlock and HTTPS.
 Issuance can take a week to go through a rigorous validation process with the Certification Authority [CA].

-CAs have generally invested in establishing the technology, support, legal and commercial infrastructures associated with providing SSL certificates.
-Even though CAs are essentially self-regulated, the nearest to a regulatory body is the WebTrust compliancy program operated by AICPA/CICA.
-The majority of CAs comply to the WebTrust principles, however some CAs do not have WebTrust compliance.
+CAs have generally invested in establishing the technology, support, legal, and commercial infrastructures associated with providing SSL certificates.
+Even though CAs are essentially self-regulated, the nearest to a regulatory body is the WebTrust compliance program operated by AICPA/CICA.
+The majority of CAs comply with the WebTrust principles, however, some CAs do not have WebTrust compliance.
 Those CAs who are WebTrust compliant display the WebTrust Seal, as seen below.
 Ernst and Young Webtrust

 Please be aware that if the two ISPs are running different server types, you may not be able to import the key pair file due to server compatibility issues.
 If this happens, a new certificate will have to be purchased.